Roy Dyson

-Royden Patrick Dyson (born November 15, 1948), is a former Democratic politician from Maryland.
+Royden Patrick Dyson (born November 15, 1948), is a former American Democratic politician from Maryland.
 Dyson served in the United States House of Representatives from 1980 to 1991 and as a Maryland state senator from 1995 to 2015.

 Background

 Dyson was born in Great Mills, Maryland.
 Dyson attended private schools and graduated from Great Mills High School in 1966.
 He attended the University of Maryland, College Park, and the University of Baltimore in 1968, 1969, and 1970.
 He also served as a legislative assistant in the United States House of Representatives from 1973 to 1974 for U.S. Representative William D. Ford of Michigan.

 Political career

 In 1975, Dyson was elected to the Maryland House of Delegates for district 29.
 The following year, Dyson ran for Congress in the Eastern Shore-based 1st District, losing to two-term Republican Robert Bauman.
 In 1978 he was a delegate in 1978 to the Democratic National Issues Conference.
 In 1980, Dyson narrowly defeated Bauman after Bauman suffered a sex scandal in the weeks prior to election day.